 What is a design patent continuation application?

 US patent law allows an applicant to file a “child” patent application while the “parent” application is still pending.
-This means that while a pending application (parent) has not yet been granted or abandoned, a continuing application (child) may be filed.
+This means that while a pending patent application (parent) has not yet been granted or abandoned, a continuing application (child) may be filed.
 This rule applies to both utility and design patent applications.
 So it is possible to file a design patent continuation application as long as the parent application is still pending.

 Can a child design patent application claim priority to a parent utility application?